 1. Cook at Home:

 Cooking at home is fun and is good for your waistline.
 A study found that the average person eats 130 more calories when eating out.
 Specifically, breakfast away from home adds 73 more calories; lunch away from home adds 157 more calories; dinner away from home adds 137 more calories, on average.
-Just don’t cook a bunch of donuts and cheesecakes!
+That’s not to say you can’t eat out, you just have to save it for special occasions.
+So, if you want to go to that tasty bbq Charlottesville has, treat yourself!
+But then you should cook at home for a couple of weeks.
+Just don’t cook pizza and chips for every meal!

 2. Use Small Plates: